NSCLC AND

 BIOMARKER TESTING

-Approximately 3–5% of patients with NSCLC are ALK+1
+Approximately 3–5% of patients with NSCLC are ALK+1–3

-IN ALK+ NSCLC
+in ALK+ NSCLC

 Overall, more than 50% of patients with advanced NSCLC have an actionable oncogenic driver.4